Triprayar Ekadashi 2025: Auspicious Date, Sacred Rituals, and Procession at Thriprayar Sri Rama

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-When does Triprayar Ekadashi occur in 2025?
+When is Triprayar Ekadashi in 2025?